BNG Bank: History

 BNG Bank does not provide financing to private customers, but exclusively to (semi-)public organizations, such as municipalities, provinces, public utilities, health care organisations and public housing.

+BNG has been designated as a Significant Institution since the entry into force of European Banking Supervision in late 2014, and as a consequence is directly supervised by the European Central Bank.

 Awards

-The magazine Global Finance rated BNG Bank the third safest bank in the world in its "World’s 50 Safest Banks 2019" rating.
+The magazine Global Finance rated BNG Bank the third safest bank in the world in its list of "World’s 50 Safest Banks 2019".
 The rating is based on long-term foreign currency ratings from Fitch Ratings and Standard and Poor’s and the long-term bank deposit ratings from Moody’s Investors Service.